 There is even a pirate themed crazy golf course outside the main paper mill which we only noticed once we were on our way back towards the car park and judging by the size of the queue it was quite popular despite being an additional cost.

 I felt like Wookey Hole is a place that doesn’t really know what it wants to be.
-I remember aspects of it from when I was young that are still there next to newer attractions.
+I remember aspects of it from when I was young that are still there next to newer attractions but most remains unchanged from when I visited Wookey Hole as a child.
 The layout inside the paper mill is all haphazard and doesn’t seem to make sense, it doesn’t flow naturally at all.
 The sign posting is poor at the best of times, with random things next to each other with no real connection to the mill or the caverns.

 Don’t get me wrong, Wookey Hole is a great place to visit and we all really enjoyed it, but it just appeared to be the caverns and then an assortment of things that were being used to fill up an old beautiful Paper Mill just as something to be there.
 It needs to decide whether its going to be all olde fashioned or more modern with things that would appeal to children of today to make them want to go back in 25 years with their children as we did.